The USS Bexar (APA-237) was a Haskell-class attack transport. By design, the vessel was meant to carry cargo and troopship.

-Suspected even back then but brought to light after the 1970s was the fact that the mineral in question was extremely harmful to the health of those that inhaled or ingested the fiber.
-There was asbestos in cement, in the floor and pipe insulating materials, gaskets, valves.
-It was especially dangerous for the personnel working in narrow spaces, like the rooms located below the deck because of the poor ventilation in those areas.
+Suspected even back then but brought to light after the 1970s was the fact that the mineral in question was extremely harmful to the health of those who inhaled or ingested the fiber.
+There was asbestos in cement, in the floor and pipe insulating materials, gaskets, and valves.
+It was especially dangerous for the personnel working in narrow spaces, like the rooms located below the deck, because of the poor ventilation in those areas.

-However, those working below the deck jobs besides having been exposed themselves also exposed the rest of the crew by carrying the toxic fiber around the ship on their clothing.
-If someone you know served in the U.S. Navy and suffers from an asbestos-related disease, you should consider ways to recover damages.
+However, those working below the deck jobs, besides having been exposed themselves, also exposed the rest of the crew by carrying the toxic fiber around the ship on their clothing.
+If someone you know served in the U.S. Navy and suffers from a malignant asbestos-related disease, you should consider informing them that there are ways to recover damages.

 Have You Been Exposed to Asbestos on the USS Bexar (APA-237)?

 We can help you understand in a comprehensive manner the way one could have been exposed to asbestos in the U.S. Navy.
-If you want to pursue your case legally, we can put you in touch with asbestos lawyers.
-Call us at 760.621.6147 for more information.
+If you have cancer and want to pursue your case legally, we can put you in touch with asbestos lawyers.